-Proposal responses must be submitted via email, the technical proposal and cost proposal must be saved as separate PDF documents and emailed to HSS FMS Procurement Proposals (HSS sponsored) hss.procurement.proposal@alaska.gov as separate, clearly labeled attachments, such as "Vendor A - Technical Proposal.pdf" and "Vendor A - Cost Proposal.pdf".
-The email must contain the RFP number in the subject line.
+Offerors must submit their proposals via email.
+The technical proposal and cost proposal must be saved as separate documents and emailed to doh.procurement.proposals@alaska.gov as separate attachments labeled "Proposer Name - Technical Proposal" and "Proposer Name - Cost Proposal." ("Proposer Name" is offeror's name).
+The email subject line must contain the RFP number and proposer name.

-The maximum size of a single email (including all text and attachments) that can be received by the state is 20mb (megabytes).
-If the email containing the proposal exceeds this size, the proposal must be sent in multiple emails that are each less than 20 megabytes and each email must comply with the requirements described above.
+The maximum size of a single email (including all text and attachments) that can be received by the State is twenty (20) megabytes.
+If the email containing the proposal exceeds this size, the proposal must be sent in multiple emails that are each less than twenty (20) megabytes.

 Please note that email transmission is not instantaneous.
-Similar to sending a hard copy proposal, if you are emailing your proposal, the state recommends sending it ahead of time to ensure the email is delivered by the deadline provided in the RFP schedule.
+Similar to sending a hard copy proposal, if you are emailing your proposal, the State recommends sending it enough ahead of time to ensure the email is delivered by the deadline for receipt of proposals.

-It is the offeror's responsibility to contact the issuing agency at (907) 465-1695 to confirm that the proposal has been received.
-The state is not responsible for unreadable, corrupt, or missing attachments.
+It is the offeror's responsibility to contact the above email address to confirm that the proposal has been received.
+The State is not responsible for unreadable, corrupt, or missing attachments.